zyqhnu/Attention_O-Net/README.md

 # Attention_O-Net
-A novel neural network alchitecture for junction detection.
+An O-shape neural network alchitecture.

 "An O-shape Neural Network with Attention Module to Detect Junctions in Biomedical Images without Segmentation"